-There are some things that you can do to make sure that you are properly identifying the 700R4.
+There are some things that you can do to make sure that you are correctly identifying the 700R4.
 It’ll look most similar to the 2004R at first glance.
 If you need to start from scratch, try this old article from Hot Rod.

 700R4 Identification- The Easy Way

-You want to make sure that you don’t have a 4L60E on your hands though.
-In most cases if someone has told you that you are looking at a 700R4 and you count 16 bolts you can be reasonably sure that you have found what you were looking for.
-But to be sure check to see if the long “TV-Cable” is attached to the Transmission.
-If there is none look at the tail shaft.
+You want to ensure you don’t have a 4L60E on your hands, though.
+In most cases, if someone has told you that you are looking at a 700R4 and you count 16 bolts, you can be reasonably sure that you have found what you were looking for.
+But to be sure, check to see if the long “TV Cable” is attached to the Transmission.

-If the speedometer cable is mechanical than you have a 700R4.
-If it has wiring coming from it you are looking at a 4L60E.
-Sometimes when people don’t really know what they are looking for, they will search for MD8 transmission.
+If there is no TV Cable.
+Look at the tail shaft.
+If the speedometer cable is mechanical, then you have a 700R4.
+If it has wiring coming from it, you are looking at a 4L60E.
+Sometimes, when people don’t know what they are looking for, they search for an MD8 transmission.
 MD8 is stamped on the passenger side of most 700R4 cases.

 700R4 Identification- With the Identification Tag:

 The first digit of the Identification Tag will be the model number.
 It is not intuitive.
 The first units were for the 1982 model year.
 So you would expect the first model year ID number to be either 2(for 82) or 1, right?
 It’s not.
-It starts with a 9 and then jumps to 3.
+It starts with a nine and then jumps to 3.

 The model years are as follows: